-German ballet director suspended after feces attack
+German ballet director suspended over feces attack on critic

 The newspaper said that Goecke, who apparently felt provoked by a recent review she wrote of a production he staged in the Dutch seat of government, The Hague, threatened to ban her from the ballet and accused her of being responsible for people canceling season tickets in Hannover.

-He then pulled out a paper bag with animal feces and smeared her face with the contents before making his way off through a packed theater foyer, the newspaper said.
+He then pulled out a paper bag with animal feces and smeared her face with the contents before making off through a packed theater foyer, the newspaper said.
 Huester identified the substance as dog feces and said she had filed a criminal complaint, German news agency dpa reported.

-In a statement posted on its website, the opera house said that Huester’s “personal integrity” was violated “in an unspeakable way.”
+In a statement on its website, the opera house said Huester’s “personal integrity” was violated “in an unspeakable way.”
 It said that it contacted her immediately after the incident to apologize.

-It said that Goecke’s “impulsive reaction” violated the ground rules of the theater and that “he caused massive damage to the Hannover State Opera and State Ballet.”
+The opera house said that Goecke’s “impulsive reaction” violated the ground rules of the theater and that “he caused massive damage to the Hannover State Opera and State Ballet.”
 As a result, it said, he is being suspended and banned from the opera house until further notice.

-Goecke has been given the next few days to apologize “comprehensively” and explain himself to theater management “before further steps are initiated,” it added.
+Goecke has been given the next few days to apologize “comprehensively” and explain himself to theater management “before further steps are announced,” it added.

+The ballet director appeared at least partly unrepentant, however.
+In an interview with public broadcaster NDR, Goecke acknowledged that his “choice of means wasn’t super, absolutely.”

+“Of course socially that is also certainly not recognized or respected, if one resorts to such means,” he said of the attack, adding that he had never done anything like that before and was “a bit shocked at myself.”